Summary: Choosing Your Chameleon

 The one environmental condition that is the most challenging is that this species requires significant night time drops.
 Jackson’s Chameleons are from a higher elevation than the others we have looked at.
 They experience, and have grown dependent on, significant night time drops.
 Without these their body slowly loses vitality and they can suddenly go into a quick decline in health.

 Jackson’s Chameleons enjoy ambient temperatures in the mid 70s.
 They start to be stressed when temperatures get into the 80s.
-Basking temperatures in the 80s have been shown effective.
-A 10 degree drop at night appears to be a requirement for their bodies.
+Basking temperatures in the mid 80s have been shown effective.
+But this must be something they are able to get into to warm up and then retreat out of when they are happy with their body temperature.
+At least a 10 degree drop at night appears to be a requirement for their bodies.
 If you cannot provide the night time drop or mild daytime temperatures you are encouraged to consider other species.

 Both sexes of Jackson’s Chameleons need at least 24” x 24” x 48” or like dimensions.
 This same size is recommended for the Machakos Hills subspecies as well.